 The UUID standard defines five variations, with different properties and potential disadvantages.
 Depending on which UUID version, and on the specific implementation:

 - IDs take up a lot of space, especially when serialised as strings

 - someone could trace a UUID to the computer that generated it

-- a system might not reliably generated more than one unique UUID every 7 seconds
+- a system might not reliably generate more than one unique UUID every 7 seconds

 - pseudo-random generation may fail to prevent duplicate IDs

 - the implementation might generate IDs that don’t comply with the standard.

 As soon as you have to care about these kinds of things, you need to at least choose which UUID version/variant to use.
 Alternatively, you might consider using something other than a UUID.

 In some systems, you might be able to use a correlation ID from an upstream system.
 For example, if you only process customer orders from an order management system that already includes a correlation ID in all requests then you can use that, rather than generating your own.